 Ultimately, this condition can affect your ability to perform functional activities including walking, transferring between surfaces, and self-care tasks such dressing or bathing.
 To help prevent and reverse contractures after stroke, it helps to understand why spasticity occurs and how these contractures develop.
 In this article we will discuss the causes of contractures as well as the best rehabilitation methods to prevent or address this complication.

 Causes of Contractures After Stroke

 Spasticity is best understood as a miscommunication problem between the brain and the muscles.
-When a stroke has damaged the brain’s motor neurons that communicate with your affected muscles, the muscles “clench up” in response.
+When a stroke has damaged the brain’s motor neurons that communicate with your affected muscles, these neurons misfire and the muscles spasm in response.